European shares dip for first session in four

 Washington and Beijing are struggling to schedule a meeting this month to renew trade talks after Washington rejected Beijing’s request to delay tariffs that took effect over the weekend, Bloomberg reported on Monday.

-Ferguson (FERG.L) jumped 3.8% and was the biggest gainer on the STOXX 600, after the British plumbing products company said it will separate its UK operations to focus on its North American business and that Chief Executive John Martin will step down in November.
+Ferguson jumped 3.8% and was the biggest gainer on the STOXX 600, after the British plumbing products company said it will separate its UK operations to focus on its North American business and that Chief Executive John Martin will step down in November.
+(Reporting by Amy Caren Daniel in Bengaluru; editing by Patrick Graham)